InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 1. **Teacher Form Submission**:
    - Teacher fills out injury report details
-   - Form data is validated and parent narrative is generated via the n8n workflow
+   - Form data is validated/improved and parent narrative is generated via AI agent in n8n workflow and retruned to teacher for review
+   - Teacher reviews and sends back to n8n or to front desk
-   - Report is submitted to Supabase database
+   - Report is written to Supabase database
-   - **Current Status**: Form validation and parent narrative generation are functional through the combined n8n workflow
+   - **Current Status**: Form validation and parent narrative generation are functional through the combined n8n workflow.
+   - Need to test and iterate n8n prompt based on test teacher submissions

 2. **Front Desk Review**:
    - Front desk staff views submitted reports